prasannna22072001/NaveenAutomationLabs/README.md

 # NaveenAutomationLabs
-#selenium automation with java
+#selenium automation with java.
-i am using page object model in this repo and testng framework. i used strems in java for looping. so these strems are very usful for for loop and if else loop. used testng reports for test cases. wrote a code to take screenshot (where ever the test failed it takes screenshot). used faker repo from maven repository.
+i am using page object model in this repo and testng framework. i used strems in java for looping. so these strems are very useful than for loop and if else loop. used testng reports for test cases. wrote a code to take screenshot (where ever the test failed it takes screenshot). used faker repo from maven repository.
 This faker repo is a kind of repo where we can access different types of data